 The focus of the Library's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Library's financing requirements.
-In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
+In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for discretionary use as they represent the portion of fund balance which has not yet been limited to use for a particular purpose by either an external party, the Library itself, or a group or individual that has been delegated authority to assign resources for particular purposes by the Charleston County Library Board of Trustees.

-As of the end of the current fiscal year, the Library's governmental funds reported combined ending fund balances of \$1,663,194, a decrease of \$271,225 in comparison with the prior year.
-Approximately 30 percent of total fund balance (\$500,998) constitutes unassigned fund balance, which is available for spending at the Library Board's discretion.
-Assigned fund balance of \$958,365 represents 58 percent of the total.
-The majority of this (\$958,192) is assigned to finance a portion of the fiscal year 2014 budget.
-Restricted fund balance of \$31,004 has limitations imposed by contributors and can only be used for specific purposes.
+At June 30, 2014, the Library's governmental funds reported combined fund balances of \$1,363,313, a decrease of \$299,881 in comparison with the prior year.
+Approximately 47.4% of total fund balance (\$646,747) constitutes unassigned fund balance, which is available for spending at the Library Board's discretion.
+Assigned fund balance of \$489,270 represents 35.9% of the total.
+This is assigned to finance a portion of the fiscal year 2015 budget.
+Restricted fund balance of \$33,307 has limitations imposed by contributors and can only be used for specific purposes.
 The remainder of fund balance is nonspendable to indicate that it is not available for new spending because it has already been spent for inventory of supplies and prepaid items.

 The general fund is the chief operating fund of the Library.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$500,998 and assigned fund balance was \$958,192, while the total fund balance was \$1,632,017.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$646,747 and assigned fund balance was \$489,270, while the total fund balance was \$1,330,006.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned and assigned fund balances and total fund balance to total fund expenditures.
-Unassigned and assigned fund balance represents 9.7 percent, (down from 12.2% in 2012), of total general fund expenditures, while total fund balance represents 10.9 percent, (down from 13.1 percent in 2012), of that same amount.
+Unassigned and assigned fund balance represents 7.2 percent, (down from 9.7% in 2013), of total general fund expenditures, while total fund balance represents 8.4 percent, (down from 10.9 percent in 2013), of that same amount.
+Unassigned and assigned fund balances are combined for this analysis because 100% of the assigned fund balance is designated to finance fiscal year 2015 expenditures.

-The Library's general fund balance decreased \$264,371 during the current fiscal year.
-Key factors for this decrease were an increase in personnel costs and library materials, and a decrease in fine revenues.
+The Library's general fund balance decreased \$302,011 during the current fiscal year.
+As discussed earlier in connection with governmental activities, the decrease was due to an increase in personnel costs, library materials, and information technology.